cortoproject/script-spec/README.md

 If in this example `ParentType` would have set its `defaultType` to `ChildType`, the type of `Child1` and `Child2` will default to `ChildType`.

+Note that the exact semantics on what the default type is for a particular scenario is not defined by cortoscript, but by the underlying typesystem.

 ### Defining hierarchies
 One of the key features of cortoscript is that it has native support for